At Peace Legal we understand that facing any criminal charge is a distressing situation to find yourself in.

 If you are found not guilty, your payments will be refunded to you.

-We are happy to help you prepare an application for Legal Aid, if you are assessed as likely to be eligible, free of charge.
+We are happy to help you prepare an application for Legal Aid, free of charge.